 Smileys: Keith L. Williams, Jacob Tremblay, humour, tone

 Summary: Striking visual style and committed performances prevent this red balloon from popping.
 Bill Hader is a marvel.

 Summary: Just simply a kind-hearted and fun movie.
 Every Pokemon looks great and Ryan Reynolds is Ryan Reynolds here.

-Smileys: Ryan Reynolds, creature design
+Smileys: Ryan Reynolds, character design

 The King 3.5/5

 Summary: Great leading performances lead us to the battle.
 The fighting is just as exciting as the banter.

 Smileys: Timothée Chalamet, sound mixing, Joel Edgerton

 Summary: A victim of its budget but such a good time.
 The cast has great chemistry together.